Together, the Saint Louis Chess Club and the World Chess Hall of Fame form the Saint Louis Chess Campus.

 6/4/13: The Huffington Post — Photo Ops: A Massive Pez Dispenser, a Huge Yo-Yo, and Other Giant Attractions, by Jennifer M. Wood, Condé Nast Traveler

-The Chess Club and Scholastic Center of Saint Louis and World Chess Hall of Fame admit students and visitors of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+The Saint Louis Chess Club and World Chess Hall of Fame admit students and visitors of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.